Chair: Timothy J. Cook

 An in-depth study of early childhood development theory (birth through age 8), principles and current research including both typical and atypical development and the implications this has for early childhood education.
 Study will extend to observational strategies and application of growth and development data in decision making for developmentally appropriate practice.
 A total of 20 clock hours of field experience will be required in conjunction with EDU 556.
 P: EDU 211; DC; Admission to EDU Dept or Elem Ed Endorsement.

 EDU 557.
 Investigating Critical and Contemporary Trends and Issues in Early Childhood Education.
 3 credits.

 An in-depth study of critical trends and issues that have an impact on early childhood education today.
 These include but are not limited to family involvement, cultural diversity, differentiated instruction technology, and the benefits of nature and outdoor play.
 P: EDU 210.

 EDU 558.
 Content and Methods Specific to Early Childhood Education.
 3 credits.

 This course is designed to prepare candidates to use their knowledge of academic disciplines to design, implement, and evaluate experiences that will promote positive development and learning in the content areas of math, science, social studies, health and religion for each and every young child.
 Focus will be placed on the use of inquiry tools, knowledge of content, and developmentally appropriate teaching strategies and methodologies to design, implement, and evaluate meaningful and challenging curriculum that promotes positive outcomes for all early learners.
 Emphasis will also be placed on the candidate’s use of knowledge acquisition and self-reflection to deepen and improve teaching practices.
 This course will include a 15 hour field experience, which will allow the students to put into practice the skills they have learned throughout this course.
-P: EDU 210 and EDU 556.
+P: EDU 210 and EDU 556; DC.